Citra-Standalone/TSP/README.md

 # TSupport ( TSP )

-This module will automatically replace TS keybox and PIF fingerprint with TSP.
+This module will automatically replace TS keybox and PIF fingerprint with TSP keybox/fingerprint.

 Note : Some device will not working to pass Strong Integrity